 These issues have been compounded in the last year during the COVID-19 pandemic.
 Enrollment numbers have decreased in all higher education institutions over the past year.
 Community colleges have experienced a 9.5% decrease in enrollment this spring, which is the same as last fall, according to information from the National Student Clearinghouse Research Center.

 The importance of community colleges to the American education system is finally finding its limelight, given the attention brought to the community college system by President Biden’s wife, Dr. Jill Biden, who is, herself, a community college professor.
 As part of President Biden’s recently announced $3 trillion infrastructure plan, the president proposes making community college free.
 The New York Times reports that, “By arranging free tuition for many, though possibly not all, students, the Biden plan would also free up other forms of federal aid to low-income students, such as Pell Grants, to pay for things like housing, food or books, according to congressional aides who have been briefed on aspects of the proposal.”

 Finding Success Through Student Programs

 Whether or not President Biden’s plan comes to fruition, one way that community colleges are working to close the equity gap is by providing at-risk students with the resources they need to achieve their academic goals.
-By utilizing programs and technology such as Aviso Retention’s Predict or Engage data-driven programs, community colleges are able to use predictive analytics and integration tools and communicators to help at-risk students before problems arise.
+By utilizing programs and technology such as Watermark’s Predict or Engage data-driven programs, community colleges are able to use predictive analytics and integration tools and communicators to help at-risk students before problems arise.
 By focusing on early student interventions through student success programs, community colleges are increasingly able to see their students succeed.